MuhammedBuyukkinaci/General-IT-Notes/MachineLearningSystemDesignInterview/README.md

 14) [Sentence transformers](https://github.com/UKPLab/sentence-transformers) is a Python library in order to compute dense vector embeddings for different inputs such as sentences, paragraphs, and images.
 The models are built based on transformer networks like BERT / RoBERTa / XLM-RoBERTa.
 Its outputs can be used in tasks such as clustering, similarity search etc.

+15) [BLOOM](https://bigscience.huggingface.co/) is a language model.
+It is freely available.
+It is developed by BigScience project.